Date(s) - Tuesday, July 27th

 Please consider donating whatever amount you can to support the Museum’s mission.

-Coming soon.
 Buy How the Word Is Passed: A Reckoning With the History of Slavery Across America from Jewish Museum Milwaukee’s Online Store.

 How the Word Is Passed: A Reckoning With the History of Slavery Across America